History of Candace Parker in Timeline

 2021: Signed with the Chicago Sky

-In 2021, Candace Parker became an unrestricted free agent and signed a 2-year deal with the Chicago Sky after 13 seasons with the Sparks, citing the opportunity to play closer to home.
+In 2021, Candace Parker became an unrestricted free agent and signed a 2-year deal with the Chicago Sky after 13 seasons with the Sparks.
+The move allowed her to play closer to home.

 February 11, 2022: Birth of Son Airr Larry Petrakov Parker

-On February 11, 2022, Anna Petrakova gave birth to a son, Airr Larry Petrakov Parker.
+On February 11, 2022, Anna Petrakova gave birth to a son, Airr Larry Petrakov Parker, with Candace Parker.

-In 2022, Angel City FC, of which Candace Parker is part owner, began competing in the National Women's Soccer League.
+In 2022, Angel City FC, the Los Angeles-based team co-owned by Candace Parker and her daughter, began competing in the National Women's Soccer League.

 February 2023: Signed with the Las Vegas Aces

-In February 2023, Candace Parker signed with the Las Vegas Aces.
+In February 2023, Candace Parker signed with the Las Vegas Aces, marking another chapter in her career.

 On December 14, 2023, Candace Parker announced that she and Anna Petrakova were expecting another child.